Aakash-pal/etl-cafe-sales/SQL_Enhancement/README.md

 ---

 ### Week 2.11: Item Cleaning & Inference
-The item column initially had 969 invalid or missing entries ('ERROR', 'UNKNOWN', '', or NULL)

-Early attempts at fixing item using price_per_unit failed due to:
+-The item column initially had 969 invalid or missing entries ('ERROR', 'UNKNOWN', '', or NULL) -Early attempts at fixing item using price_per_unit failed due to:

-Implicit casting issues (e.g., comparing TEXT with NUMERIC)

-Overwriting of valid values and incorrect assumptions

-Analysis revealed dual-mapping cases (e.g., price_per_unit = 3.0 could be Cake or Juice) and safe cases (e.g., 1.0 is always Cookie)
+-Implicit casting issues (e.g., comparing TEXT with NUMERIC) -Overwriting of valid values and incorrect assumptions -Analysis revealed dual-mapping cases (e.g., price_per_unit = 3.0 could be Cake or Juice) and safe cases (e.g., 1.0 is always Cookie)

-A robust repair strategy was developed using safe patterns with explicit numeric casting and contextual inference:
+-A robust repair strategy was developed using safe patterns with explicit numeric casting and contextual inference:

-Used payment_method and location alongside price_per_unit to disambiguate values

-Ensured no assumptions were made about existing column data types — all comparisons safely casted

-After applying the improved logic:
+-Used payment_method and location alongside price_per_unit to disambiguate values -Ensured no assumptions were made about existing column data types — all comparisons safely casted -After applying the improved logic:

-item column reduced from 969 bad values to just 195

-Remaining nulls correspond to rows with insufficient supporting context
+-item column reduced from 969 bad values to just 195 -Remaining nulls correspond to rows with insufficient supporting context

 ###🛠️ Final Case repair Logic (Excerpt):
 ```sql